-Leading academic and humanitarian experts from across the globe met in London, UK to finalize plans for establishment and launch of a new “Global Alliance on War, Conflict and Health".
-The Alliance is a collaborative body that will strengthen the collective voice of health scientists, researchers, academics, practitioners and advocates to make the case for preventing war, collective violence and armed conflict as fundamental threats to health and health systems, and use data and evidence to engage policy makers, humanitarian workers and those in related fields to prevent and mitigate the health effects of war and armed conflict, and rebuild post conflict.
-The Alliance strives to enhance the capacity of researchers and others in countries experiencing the lived burden of war, promoting justice and accountability as a foundation for peace.
+Leading academic and humanitarian experts from across the globe met in London, UK to finalize plans for the establishment of a new “Global Alliance on War, Conflict and Health".
+The Alliance is a collaborative body that will strengthen the collective voice of health and humanitarian researchers, academics, practitioners and advocates to make the case for preventing war, collective violence and armed conflict as fundamental threats to health and health systems, and use data and evidence to engage practitioners, policy makers, and those in related fields to prevent and mitigate the health effects of war and armed conflict, and rebuild post conflict.
+The Alliance strives to support those working in countries experiencing the lived burden of war, promoting justice and accountability as a foundation for peace.
 The vision of the Alliance is for a world without war, where health is protected, justice upheld and peace promoted.

-Following an initial Expert Strategic Planning Meeting held in Beirut in June 2018, which culminated in participants committing to establishing a global platform to raise the collective voice of people living in conflict areas and impact global health discourse, the Commission has engaged with a broad network of experts globally and assembled a Steering Group of eminent experts.
-In a historic first, Steering Group members met for their inaugural meeting at Queen Mary University of London on 23rd and 24th June to formulate a strategic plan for the Alliance, agree on its scope, mission and mandate and map out a work plan towards Alliance launch.
+The London meeting builds on a seminal global Expert Strategic Planning Meeting hosted by the Commission in June 2018, where participants committed to establishing a global platform to raise the collective voice of people living in conflict areas and strengthen the global health response to war and conflict.
+In a historic first, Steering Group members, comprising eminent experts and practitioners, met for their inaugural meeting at Queen Mary University of London on 23rd and 24th June to formulate a strategic plan for the Alliance, agree on its scope, mission and mandate and map out a work plan towards Alliance launch.

-The Steering Group comprises some of the worlds leading experts in the space, with strong representation from the Global South and settings that have experienced the lived burden of war.
-The Alliance leadership includes founding Chair Samer Jabbour (American University of Beirut); founding Vice Chair Amy Hagopian (University of Washington), and founding Executive Director Marian Abouzeid (Center for Humanitarian Leadership, Australia).
+The Steering Group comprises some of the world's leading experts in the field, with strong representation from the Global South and settings that have experienced the lived burden of war.
+The Alliance leadership includes in addition to Professor Jabbour, Professor Amy Hagopian of the School of Public Health at the University of Washington as Vice Chair, and Dr Marian Abouzeid, Associate Project Lead of the Commission on Syria, Adjunct Assistant Professor at FHS/AUB, and Senior Research Fellow at the Center for Humanitarian Leadership, Australia, as Executive Director.

-The Global Alliance on War, Conflict and Health is expected to be formally launched in Geneva in May 2020.
+The Global Alliance on War, Conflict and Health will be formally launched in Geneva in May 2020.